northwesternmutual/regent/README.md

 ### Composing rules

 With Regent, it is best to define your rules as granular as possible, and use our composition helpers to build them up into more complex pieces.
-Regent provides three helpers to help you with this pattern.
+Regent provides three helper functions to help you with this pattern.

 #### and